 Who pays for the vaccine?

 At this time, the two mRNA vaccines are free because the U.S. government has purchased millions of doses.
 In the future, this may change: The government may purchase more doses, your insurance may cover the cost, or you may be required to pay out of pocket.
-If UCLA students get the vaccine on campus during the 2020-21, or 2021-22 academic year, there will be no charge.

 How much will a COVID-19 vaccine cost?